bigpigeon.us webarea WW II - Japan, updated by RAC 26 Aug '19.

 The Pacific Ocean Areas were commanded by Admiral Chester Nimitz from Pearl Harbor in Hawaii Territory, and was divided into three theaters:

-Except for Pearl Harbor, Midway, and Alaska, most Pacific Theater combat before February 1945 took place in areas shown on the accompanying map, thousands of miles west and south of Pearl Harbor.
+Except for Pearl Harbor, Midway, and the Aleutian Islands, most Pacific Theater combat before February 1945 took place in areas shown on the accompanying map, thousands of miles west and south of Pearl Harbor.